camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Camunda Platform allows to embed the workflow engine intself as a library into your application.
 This means, that both run in the same JVM, share thread pools, and even can use the same datasource and transaction manager.

-The workflow engine in Camunda Cloud is always a remote ressource for your application, the embedded engine mode is not supported.
+In contrast, the workflow engine in Camunda Cloud is always a remote ressource for your application, the embedded engine mode is not supported.

 ![](img/architecture-spring-boot.png)

 This has two main implications:

-1. **Transaction integration**: Camunda Platform can share transaction with the application, actually it can even share the same database, so transactions are even shared on the database level, allowing rollbacks according to ACID (Atomic, Consistent, Isolated, Durable) semantics.
+1. **Transaction integration**: Camunda Platform can share a transaction with the application, actually it can even share the same database.
+This means that joined transactions on the database level are possible, allowing rollbacks according to ACID (Atomic, Consistent, Isolated, Durable) semantics.
 This is not possible in Camunda Cloud, as the workflow engine is always a remote resource.
 If you leveraged this transaction capabilities you need to analyze the effect of removing it, which can result in change effort (e.g. by [introducing compensation activities](https://blog.bernd-ruecker.com/saga-how-to-implement-complex-business-transactions-without-two-phase-commit-e00aa41a1b1b)).

 2. **Invoking code**: Running in the same Java application allows to execute Java code of the application at nearly all places in the workflow engine.
-This is not only used for glue code or delegation code (described later in this guide), but also for [Task Listeners](x), [Execution Listeners](x), [Process Engine Plugins](x)  or even very invasive hacks around the core workflow engine.
-All of this is not possible in Camunda Cloud, which means you need to do things in your client code (e.g. transforming data on the fly) use normal service tasks (instead of former listeners that were hidden in the diagram).
-One additional workaround migh be to use [exporters](x) which are only available for self-managed Zeebe instances.
+This is not only used for glue code or delegation code (described later in this guide), but also for [Task Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#task-listener), [Execution Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener), [Process Engine Plugins](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/) or even very invasive hacks around the core workflow engine.
+All of this is not possible in Camunda Cloud, which means you need to do things in your client code (e.g. transforming data on the fly) and use normal service tasks (instead of listeners hidden in the diagram).

 #### No Process Engine Plugins in Cloud

-[Process Engine Plugins](x) are not available in Camunda Cloud, as such plugins can massively change the behavior or even harm the stabilty of the engine.
+[Process Engine Plugins](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/) are not available in Camunda Cloud, as such plugins can massively change the behavior or even harm the stabilty of the engine.

-Some use cases might be supported via [exporters](x).
-Note that exporters are only available for self-managed Zeebe clusters.
+Some use cases might be implemented using [exporters](../product-manuals/zeebe/technical-concepts/exporters).
+Note that exporters are only available for self-managed Zeebe clusters and not in Camunda Cloud SaaS.

 #### Different Data Types

-In Camunda Platform you could store different data types, including serialized Java objects.
-Camunda Platform only allows to store primary data types or JSON as process variables.
+In Camunda Platform you can store different data types, including serialized Java objects.

+Camunda Cloud only allows to store primary data types or JSON as process variables.
 This might require some additional data mapping in your code when you set or get process variables.

 Camunda Platform further provided [Camunda Spin](https://docs.camunda.org/manual/latest/reference/spin/) to ease XML and JSON handling.
-This is not available with Camunda Cloud and you ideally migrate to your own data transformation logic you can fully control.
+This is not available with Camunda Cloud and you ideally migrate to an own data transformation logic you can fully control.

-To migrate existing process solutions that heavily use Camunda Spin, you can still add the Camunda Spin library to your application and manually use its API to do the same data transformation that where done under the hood in Camunda Platform.
+To migrate existing process solutions that use Camunda Spin heavily, you can still add the Camunda Spin library to your application itself and use its API to do the same data transformation that where done under the hood in Camunda Platform in your application code.

 #### Expression Language